wpendl99/.github/profile/javascript/destructuring/destructuring.md

 // OUTPUT: 1, 2, [4,5]
 ```

 This works in a similar manner for objects.
-Except with arrays it was the assignment of the associated value was assumed by the position in the two arrays.
-When object destructuring you can explicitly specify the properties you want to pull from the original object.
-If you don't supply the property name.
+Except with arrays, the assignment of the associated value was assumed by the positions in the two arrays.
+When object destructuring, you explicitly specify the properties you want to pull from the source object.

 ```js
 const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };